The Emerald Museum records historical data related to the district for future generations.

 We collect and preserve artefacts, photos, family history, news paper cuttings, community organisations, and publications from the 1850’s until present day 2012.

 The displays provide a historical context for understanding the life in which our early pioneers lived; we also recognise many of our past community volunteers.

 The Museum also houses the 'Writers of the Dandenongs' exhibit, which commemorated well-known Australian literary figures who settled in or wrote about the Dandenong's in the early 20th century.
 Other major themes include gold discovery in Emerald, timber, horticulture, transport (rail and bullock), and guest houses.

 Other records include minutes, correspondence and administrative documents of local community and sporting organisations, as well as over two thousand photographs of early Emerald, Clematis, Avonsleigh and Macclesfield.

-Unfortunately Emerald Museum is closed until further notice due to concerns for the medical safety of our visitors and volunteers.
+Unfortunately Emerald Museum is currently closed due to maintenance work, internal painting, and our usual break for Christmas and New Year.
+The Museum will reopen to the public on Wednesday 6th January 2021.
 Feel free to still visit the Nobelius Heitage Park.